N.B. coroner's inquest shown video of fatal RCMP shooting of First Nations man - The Turtle Island News

 THE CANADIAN PRESS

-Bell said he took out his phone to shoot video when he saw an officer pull out a stun gun.

-The video shows Levi being jolted by the stun gun and dropping the knives.
-He then picks them up and as he stands is shot twice, falling to the ground.
+The 37-second video shows Levi being jolted by the stun gun and dropping the knives.
+He then picks them up, and as he stands is shot twice, falling to the ground.
 There is a distinctive pop-pop sound.

-Before the 37-second video was played for the inquest, many of Levi’s family members left the room.
-Those who remained in the inquest room gasped as the video played, and some bolted from the room crying.
+Before the video was played for the inquest, many of Levi’s family members, including his 72-year-old mother Mary Ann Francis, left the room.
+Those who remained gasped as the video played, and some bolted from the room crying.

+The shooting occurred outside the home of Brodie MacLeod, next to the Boom Road Pentecostal Church where he was pastor.

+MacLeod told the inquiry that Levi, a member of his congregation, showed up at around 5 p.m. that day asking to talk.
+“He was erratic, pacing, not his typical self,” MacLeod said.
+The pastor said he had seen such behaviour before and concluded Levi was under the influence of something.

 Earlier Thursday, an addictions counsellor and lifelong friend of Levi testified that Levi didn’t get the mental health help he needed before the incident that led to his death.